 Remember, remember hedgehogs this November!

-Now the weather is turning cold, wet, dark and windy, this is the time that hedgehogs start looking for places to hibernate and, to our little prickly friends, an unlit bonfire is equivalent to a five-star hotel!
+As the clocks go back and the weather turns cold, wet, dark and windy, it’s the time that hedgehogs start looking for places to hibernate and, to our little prickly friends, an unlit bonfire is equivalent to a five-star hotel!

 The wildlife charity is advising people to help protect hedgehogs by following a few guidelines when building a bonfire: